Peter J. Economou: Coaching and views

-Through the Behavioral Health and Sport Psychology Department of Rutgers University, Dr. Economou also takes on the role of performance coaching, "providing Rutgers student-athletes with the tools to tackle mental challenges is as critical to their success as the physical support required to compete in the Big Ten Conference."
+Through the Behavioral Health and Sport Psychology Department of Rutgers University, Economou also takes on the role of performance coaching, "providing Rutgers student-athletes with the tools to tackle mental challenges is as critical to their success as the physical support required to compete in the Big Ten Conference."
 He accumulated experience working with collegiate and professional athletes.
 He has been helping black athletes and their respective teams overcome racism and injustice.
 He emphasizes the need for professional leagues to have psychologists among the coaching staff, and the need for this movement of coaching with a focus on psychology and mental health to trickle down to the youth level.

+In a 2024 New York Times article on sustaining a summer work routine, Economou discussed practices for preserving mental fitness during seasonal schedule shifts.